About the Wells

 Doc Fritchey TU has built two limestone diversion wells, the first in 1987 and another in 2000, on the Rausch Creek tributary of Stony Creek which originates in the northwestern corner of Lebanon County.
 These wells reduce the effects of acid precipitation and drainage from abandoned coal mines, and permit holdover and wild trout populations to exist far into the lower reaches of Stony Creek which support a popular put & take fishery.

 In 2014, Doc Fritchey TU received the Best Chapter Project Award from PA State Council for the many years of volunteer work dedicated to the operation and maintenance of these diversion wells on a year-round basis.

-In 2015, with assistance from the Dauphin County Conservation District (DCCD), a permanent stream monitoring device was installed downstream in Stony Creek to measure temperature, turbidity, dissolved oxygen, conductivity and pH.
-To see the results of our monitoring, go to http://www.dauphincd.org/water/Sonde.html.
+In 2015, with assistance from the Dauphin County Conservation District (DCCD), a permanent stream monitoring device was installed downstream in Stony Creek to measure temperature, turbidity, dissolved oxygen, conductivity, and pH.
+To see the results of this monitoring, go to http://www.dauphincd.org/water/Sonde.html.